 Built-in counter-depth refrigerators have unfinished sides and an evaporator mounted at the top.
 Due to the top-heavy nature of this design, built-in refrigerators need to be secured to the surrounding cabinetry and wall.
 They are constructed to blend in with the rest of the kitchen cabinetry rather than being installed as a separate unit.

-If you tend to purchase a lot of fresh fruits and vegetables, look for produce drawers with humidity controls.
+- Look for crispers with humidity controls.
 Different fruits and vegetables require different amounts of humidity to remain crisp, and these drawers offer the ability to set levels depending on what you're storing.

-While storage capacity, efficiency and features are probably the most important aspects to consider, dont overlook style.
-Your refrigerator will likely last for a number of years, so its important to select a model that will fit in with your changing tastes and continue to look great over time.
-Stainless-steel finishes provide one way to keep your refrigerator looking great for years, though they may cost a little bit extra initially.
-Built-in units let you customize your kitchen's appearance while contoured doors and handles offer a sleek, sophisticated element.
+While storage capacity, efficiency and features are probably the most important aspects to consider, don’t overlook style.
+Your refrigerator will likely last for many years, so its important to select a model that will fit in with your changing tastes and continue to look great over time.